10 Potty Training Mistakes You Don’t Want to Make (I Made Them All)

 Mistake #4: Starting During a Transition

-At 7 months pregnant, I decided to potty train my 19-month-old.
 Based on what I’d read, it would take no more than a month to complete.
 It’d be the perfect timing.
-My son would be potty trained before I had a newborn to care for.
-Well, as I’m sure you can guess by now, I was wrong.

 A few months later, I tried to potty train him again.
 Right before we put our house up for sale and moved. 🙈🙉🙊 Another unsuccessful attempt.